 In 2011 I began as Principal of Mary MacKillop College.
 I love being the Principal of a girls’ school.
 I like being able to think of the many ways that we can make the College a better place for students and staff.
 School improvement and change management are two of my focus areas.
 In particular I love the history and tradition that comes with Mary MacKillop College; the ongoing ministries of the Sisters of St Joseph and the legacy of Mary MacKillop.

 For as long as I can remember, my motivation has always been to have a variety of experiences.
 So it shouldn’t be a surprise that prior to coming to Mary MacKillop College, my education and professional work took me from Asia, to the United States, then to Australia.
-I worked in audit, tax, business services, consulting and advertising, and along the way had some of the most unforgettable experiences.
-This included taking helicopter rides to reach clients, being in an open pit mine and feeling the earth shook when the dynamite exploded, seeing gold being smelted, and working in the Silicon Valley with some of the most brilliant IT minds in the world.
+I worked in audit, tax, business services, consulting and advertising, and along the way had some of the most unforgettable moments in my life.
+This included taking helicopter/twin-engine plane rides to reach clients, being in an open pit mine and feeling the earth shake when the dynamite exploded, actually seeing gold being smelted, and working in the Silicon Valley and meeting some of the most brilliant IT minds in the world.

 I am truly privileged to be part of the Mary MacKillop College community where everyone is warmly welcomed, valued, appreciated and supported.
 I am given this opportunity to use my professional training, skills and varied experiences to manage and improve the resources of the College, for the provision of an enriching education for girls, the way St Mary of the Cross MacKillop envisioned it to be.